SovereignCloudStack/docs/community/tools/jitsi.md

 ### Selective Stream forwarding failure

-Jitsi receives one or several audio and video streams from every participiant and selectively forwards those to all recipients that have subscribed to these streams.
+Jitsi receives one or several audio and video streams from every participant and selectively forwards those to all recipients that have subscribed to these streams.
 (Typically, a low-res video stream is sent in addition to a medium-res and a high-res one — if any high-res subscribers exist).
 This approach to video-conferencing is called [selective forwarding unit (SFU)](https://bloggeek.me/webrtcglossary/sfu/).
-Occasionally, one of the participants can not hear one other (out of many) participants but everyone else can hear echa other - a subscription to an audio (or video) stream may have gotten lost.
+Occasionally, one of the participants can not hear one other (out of many) participants but everyone else can hear each other - a subscription to an audio (or video) stream may have gotten lost.
 In this case, a reconnect by the one not hearing is the best remedy.

+### Large conferences

+For large conferences, it is recommended that participants stay muted and raise their hand in order to talk, so a moderator can ensure a somewhat structured discussion.
+While Jitsi can route a few dozens of video streams without trouble, the combined bandwidth may become a challenge for some of the participants and it is recommended to only switch on videos for the active participants.
+We have not tested much above 50 participants in the SCS community, so we don't know the precise limits of the server connection or capacity we use.

 ### Screen sharing frame rate